-- Players may not watch, listen to or broadcast any streams of the tournament while playing, this includes the use of any tool that hooks into game APIs or data such as scorebots or gameplay analysers (for example Visor, and Pursuit, or HLTV.org’s live scorebot).
+- Players may not watch or listen to any streams of the tournament while playing, this includes the use of any tool that hooks into game APIs or data such as scorebots or gameplay analysers (for example Visor, and Pursuit, or HLTV.org’s live scorebot).

 - Players found to use 3rd party tools in this way may be disqualified, and their team’s current game forfeited.

 - If you wish to broadcast your games on your personal streaming account we advise a 3-minute delay.
 Also, you must have ‘DI Events’ in the title of your stream.

 - Both team captains are required to report their team’s scores within 5 minutes of the game finishing, regardless of whether they win or lose.